kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

     ```
 2. We can edit some default settings for prettier in settings (`cmd + ,`, then type prettier)
 3. Install eslint and prettier npm packages `npm i -D eslint prettier`.
 (ESLint only as an npm package does not provide any editor integration, only the CLI executable.)
-4. Run `eslint --init` to create a `eslintrc.json` (or `.js`, `.yml`) config file after install eslint globally `npm i -g eslint` (otherwise need to run `./node_modules/eslint/bin/eslint.js --init`), pick the following options:
+4. Run `eslint --init` to create a `eslintrc.json` (or `.js`, `.yml`) config file after install eslint globally `npm i -g eslint` (otherwise need to run `./node_modules/eslint/bin/eslint.js --init`), pick the options as you prefer.
-    - To check syntax, find problems, and enforce code style
-    - JavaScript modules (import/export)
-    - None of these
-    - TypeScript: No
-    - Browser or Node, as you prefer
-    - Use a popular style guide Airbnb
 5. Create a config file for Prettier.
-Note that the VS Code's prettier plugin may inconsistent with prettier npm package in devDependencies that eslint uses, so we use this config file to unify the rules.
+Note that the VS Code's prettier plugin may inconsistent with prettier npm package in devDependencies that eslint uses, so we use this config file to help unify the rules.
     ```js
     // .prettierrc.js
     // refer to https://prettier.io/docs/en/options.html